1) Understanding the AnalogMagik Distortion Analyzer

 8) How can I reduce baseline distortions?

 This is a multi-faceted question which cannot be answered by a single answer.
-The most important thing to do is to being with a good alignment tractor, we recommend the Acoustical System SMARTractor.
+The most important thing to do is to begin with a good alignment tractor, we recommend the Acoustical System SMARTractor.

-Other factors include proper viewing angle during alignment, paying close attention to the landing behavior.
-Then there are factors such as motor vibrations, tonearm resonance, table isolation and other external factors which you may or may not be controlled.
+Other factors include proper viewing angle during alignment, and paying close attention to the landing behavior.
+Then there are factors such as motor vibrations, tonearm resonance, table isolation, and other external factors which you may or may not be controlled.